Warwick-Maths-Society/Warwick-Maths-Society.github.io/_pages/about.md

 A more complete reference book which may also be useful can be found <a href="https://desyncthethird.github.io/Reference.pdf">here</a>.

-If you would like to contribute some notes, or gain access to a WMX guide template LaTeX file, please get in touch with `@.desync` on the WMS or WMX Discord server.
+If you would like to contribute some notes, or gain access to a WMX guide template LaTeX file, please get in touch with `.desync` on the WMS/WMX Discord servers.

 <br/>